dhokabeatz/dhokabeatz/README.md

 ## Software Engineer | Cloud & Backend Developer | AWS Microservices Enthusiast 🚀

 Self-taught and meticulous engineer with a strong commitment to building scalable, serverless, and cloud-native solutions.
-I specialize in **NestJS, AWS Microservices, and Serverless Architectures**, blending **TypeScript, DevOps, and AI/ML** to solve real-world problems.
+I specialize in **Node.JS, AWS Microservices, and Serverless Architectures**, blending **TypeScript, DevOps, and AI/ML** to solve real-world problems.
 Also an active open-source contributor and advocate for collaboration. 🌍

 </div>